LonaBam/alx-system_engineering-deveops/0x00-shell_basics/README.md

 3-listfiles - This script displays the current directory contents in a long format This script displays the current directory contents, including hidden files and in long format ^ 4-listmorefiles
+5-listfilesdigitonly - This script displays the current directory's contents in long format and the user and group IDs numerically, including hidden files